Confident Business Leader with Stock Market Visuals.

 “Stablecoins are no longer experiments — under MiCA, they are regulated money.” – DNA Crypto Knowledge Base.

-The EU’s Markets in Crypto-Assets Regulation (MiCA) is expected to have a significant impact on the stablecoin landscape in 2025.
+The EU’s Markets in Crypto-Assets Regulation (MiCA) is expected to significantly impact the stablecoin landscape in 2025.
 With its strict rules on reserves, custodianship, and licensing, MiCA is forcing global players like Tether (USDT) and Circle (USDC) to reassess their European strategies, while euro-pegged tokens gain momentum.

 Learn more: Stablecoins and MiCA Regulation